 2. The Rotary Park and Parklife Coffee Kiosk, Terrigal

 Terrigal’s Rotary Park playground is a firm Playing in Puddles favourite, as it ticks so many things on our wish list.
-It has BBQ facilities, sheltered picnic tables, easy parking, and it has Parklife – a cafe located INSIDE the fenced play area.
+It has BBQ facilities, sheltered picnic tables and play equipment, easy parking, and it has Parklife – a cafe located INSIDE the fenced play area.

 The fenced off play area is huge and includes a large grassed area as well as the playgrounds.
 The beautiful wooden ship begs pirates of all ages to walk its plank, play peek a boo from its port hole and to man the wheel across the seas.

 The play equipment includes flying fox, round-about, toddler play set, swings, an expression swing, group swing and a large play structure complete with bouldering wall, slippery dip and rope climbs.

 The Parklife Coffee cafe sells single origin coffee and a heap of great breakfast and lunch options.
 You can borrow cushions and picnic rugs from the cafe – which is great for mothers groups with babes who aren’t yet on the move.
 They also have a mini toy library from which tots can borrow diggers, spades, balls and the like.

 The Rotary Park and Parklife Coffee Kiosk, Terrigal